Board of Directors

 Ardath Harter Rodale was chief inspiration officer at Rodale Inc. She held a BS in art education from Kutztown University and has received a number of honorary doctorates from DeSales University, Lehigh University, Kutztown University and the New College of California.
 Ardath, usually known as Ardie, was named one of the "50 Best Women in Business in Pennsylvania" by the Central Penn Business Journal in 1996, a Distinguished Daughter of Pennsylvania by Governor Tom Ridge in 1997, was chosen as one of the top 50 Working Business Owners in the United States in the October 1997 issue of Working Woman Magazine, and was named one of the 50 Leading Women Entrepreneurs in the World by The Star Group in 1999.
 She was the mother of five children, a grandmother of eleven and the wife of the late Robert Rodale.
 Ardie is the author of four books, Climbing Toward the Light, Gifts of the Spirit, Reflections: Finding Love, Hope, and Joy in Everyday Life, and Everyday Miracles: Meditations on Living an Extraordinary Life published in 1989, 1997, 2002, and 2007 respectively.
 She also wrote "Reflections," a popular monthly column for Prevention magazine and was one of 29 prominent women whose thoughts on the role of spirituality in modern life were featured in the book, Embracing Our Essence: Spiritual Conversations with Prominent Women, published in 1995 by Health Communications, Inc.

-Drew Becher, who joined the Rodale board in 2008, was named president of the Pennsylvania Horticultural Society in June 2010.
-At PHS he has initiated the multi-state Plant One Million tree campaign and the expansion of the City Harvest program, which partners with community gardens to grow fresh produce for underserved residents.
-Before coming to PHS, he was executive director of the New York Restoration Project and partnered with Mayor Bloomberg to launch MillionTreesNYC, which has led to the planting of more than 479,000 trees to date in the city’s five boroughs.
-He served as deputy director of Washington D.C.’s Office of Planning, where he led the creation of the Department of Environment, and was director of the district’s Department of Parks and Recreation.
-In Chicago, Becher was chief of staff for the Chicago Park District and helped forge Mayor Daley’s acclaimed environmental and beautification agenda.
+Drew Becher is the immediate past president of the Pennsylvania Horticultural Society .
+At PHS Drew initiated the multi-state Plant One Million tree campaign and the expansion of the City Harvest program, which partners with community gardens to grow fresh produce for underserved residents.
+Before coming to PHS, he was executive director of the New York Restoration Project and partnered with Mayor Bloomberg to launch MillionTreesNYC, which has led to the planting of more than 479,000 trees to date in the city's five boroughs.
+He served as deputy director of Washington D.C.'s Office of Planning, where he led the creation of the Department of Environment, and was director of the district's Department of Parks and Recreation.
+In Chicago, Becher was chief of staff for the Chicago Park District and helped forge Mayor Daley's acclaimed environmental and beautification agenda.

 Helen Piszek Nelson